-The Board of Directors of SpareBank 1 SMN has issued guidelines for the Group's financial reporting.
-They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the Bank's EC holders and the securities market in general.
-The guidelines also include the group's contact with investors other than those on the Supervisory Board.
-The Economics, finance and strategy unit is headed by the finance director and is organised independently of the business areas.
-The unit attends to financial reporting at both Parent Bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries in line with internal and external requirements.
-The finance director assesses the business areas' financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the Group's overall financial objectives.
-The finance director reports directly to the Group CEO.
+The board of directors of SpareBank 1 SMN has issued guidelines for the group's financial reporting.
+They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the bank's EC holders and the securities market in general.
+Group Finance is headed by the finance director and is organised independently of the business areas.
+The unit attends to financial reporting at both parent-bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries.
+The finance director assesses the business areas' financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the group's overall financial objectives.
+The finance director reports directly to the group CEO.

-The Bank's Accounts department and Finance department are organised under Economics, finance and strategy and prepare financial reports for the SpareBank 1 SMN Group.
-The departments sees to it that reports are made in conformity with applicable legislation, accounting standards, the Group's accounting policies and the Board of Directors' guidelines.
+The bank's Accounts Department and Finance Department are organised under Group Finance and prepare financial reports for the group.
+The departments sees to it that reports are made in conformity with applicable legislation, accounting standards, the group's accounting policies and the board of directors' guidelines.